dinushay/FoliaChallenges/README.md

 ## Roadmap

-Currently, as I write this, only the "Random Item Battle" challenge is available.
+Currently, as I write this (January 5th, 2026), only the "Random Item Battle" challenge is available.
 I plan to add more challenges of this type, such as "Random Mob Battle".
 For more ideas: please open a GitHub issue.

 🟢 = Random Item Battle

 🔴 = **Jokers, Double targets and whether the item ends up in the inventory when a joker is used** for Random Item Battle configurable via a settings GUI

-🔴 = Fix the "Bossbar bug"

 🔴 = Random Mob Battle